 The only country after China who dominates the world as a Herbal Products Exporter India has gained that reputation.
-The Make in India initiative is pushing the wellness, as well as other related industries ahead so as to bring much more investments and opportunities to our country.
+The Make in India programme is driving the wellness and other related industries forward in order to attract more foreign investment and job opportunities to our nation.

 For themselves and their family, people are turning away from synthetic, chemical-based items.
 Given that wellness is currently popular in India, this movement will become more noticeable in the upcoming year.
 Ayurveda, Yoga, Unani, Siddha, and Homoeopathy are given significant weight in the National Health Policy of 2017, which also supersedes the previous policy of 2002.
 This is done in an effort to close the gap in medical care by integrating alternative medicine systems like these into modern medicine.
 The idea of both physical and emotional well-being has been popularised by these complementary medical techniques.
 Additionally, as time has gone on, wellness and the use of wellness products have come to have a strong significance, including a person’s desire for societal acceptance and the welfare of the larger community.
 The wellness sector has gained prominence as a result of evolving lifestyle habits and dietary conditions.
 Swift urbanisation is further fueling this inclination.
 According to the 2011 Census, India’s urban population is increasing at a CAGR of 1.2% and stood at 31.16%.
 The tendency will intensify considerably over the course of the upcoming year as a result of shifting consumer dynamics and awareness.
 Since its early 1990s unstructured beginnings, the wellness business in India has quickly grown into a vast network.
 To give these conventional healthcare systems a targeted push, the government has established a department of Ayurveda, Yoga and Naturopathy, Unani, Siddha, and Homoeopathy (AYUSH).